sngular/scs-multiapi-plugin/README.md

 support offered by the use of swagger.io yml files is supported.

-Since 1.1.0 version, we support the definition of parameters in both Path and Operation object, but you can only define it in one of them.
+Since 1.1.0 version, we support the definition of parameters in both Path and Operation object. ❗❗❗ Please bear in mind that we use the Option resolver from OpenApi which will override the Operation parameters if you have a parameter defined in the Path.
-If you specify them in both objects it will trigger an Exception.

 We establish here some of these options that are not yet supported and that will be added to this plugin as time goes by and the existing need among users.

-- The use of parameters defined in the component element by reference.

-- The use of parameters with content tag.

 - Using Multiple Authentication Types within the security options both at an operational and general level.